-- Select Import and Backup option from the toolbar on the Library window.
+- Select the Import and Backup option from the toolbar on the Library window.

 - When the Import Bookmarks File window opens, select the bookmarks HTML file you are importing.

-- Click the command button, and then Import Bookmarks File window will close.
+- Click the command button, and then the Import Bookmarks File window will close.

-The process to import and export bookmarks on Mozilla Firefox is simple and straight forward.
+The process to import and export bookmarks on Mozilla Firefox is simple.
 There are just a few differences between the two; selecting the option to import or export depending on your wants.